 Service area Service Objective 2018-19 Actual \$'000 2019-20 Forecast \$'000 2020-21 Budget \$'000 Aquatic and Recreation Facilities Develop and maintain high quality aquatic and dry recreation venues to encourage high level of participation at all facilities, and work in partnership with service providers to ensure the provision of high quality, well managed facilities and services.
-Exp NET 692 1,567 (875) 625 1,583 (958) 745 1,623 (878) Child and Family Services Provide support and resources for children's services in the municipality and advocate on their behalf, support the inclusion of children with additional needs and culturally and linguistically diverse backgrounds in mainstream children's services, assist with the future planning of children's services in Cardinia, and advocate for the provision of infrastructure with government departments.
-To implement externally funded projects, including Best Start.
-Exp NET 556 1,086 (530) 682 1,433 (751) 631 1,416 (785) Community Recreation Maximise opportunities for local residents to participate in recreation by ensuring people with special needs are included in the planning and delivery of community recreation facilities and services, supporting reserve committees of management in managing and improving facilities, supporting sport-recreation clubs to provide-improve recreational opportunities, and promote healthy lifestyles and participation in sport and recreation activities.
+Rev Exp NET 692 1,567 (875) 625 1,583 (958) 745 1,623 (878) Child and Family Services itneir benait.
+Support the inclusion of childrent Exp NET 556 1,086 (530) 682 1,433 (751) 631 1,416 (785) Community Recreation Maximise opportunities for local residents to participate in recreation by ensuring people with special needs are included in the planning and delivery of community recreation facilities and services, supporting reserve committees of management in managing and improving facilities, supporting sport-recreation clubs to provide-improve recreational opportunities, and promote healthy lifestyles and participation in sport and recreation activities.
 Exp NET 170 1,066 (896) 234 1,299 (1,065) 108 1,584 (1,476) Compliance Services Compliance Services was formed with the bringing together of the following areas: Local Laws, Health, and Planning Enforcement.
 Services provide to the community include animal management, enforcement of Local Laws, management of school crossing, immunisation for adults and children through public sessions and school programs, investigation of complaints about situations which can affect the health and wellbeing of the public and work with food premises business owners providing advice on food safety.
 Exp NET 2,048 3,114 (1,065) 2,051 3,333 (1,282) 2,103 3,295 (1,192)